 Small cars and hatchbacks bought second-hand are increasingly seen as a wise investment, but Aussies also want a quality driving experience – they’re not willing to sacrifice comfort and driving dynamics just to ‘go small’.

-Fortunately, we’re usually pretty good about doing our research, choosing carefully and getting the best value for money possible.
-Check out our picks for the best second-hand small cars in Australia.
+Fortunately, we’re usually pretty good about doing our research, choosing carefully and getting the best possible value for money.
+Check out our picks for 5 of the best second-hand small cars in Australia.

 How did we come up with this list?

-Budget Direct used Canstar’s latest customer satisfaction data to create a list of car makes for the small car segment.
-We then selected a model to fit that make: Mazda 3, Toyota Corolla, Hyundai i30, VW Golf and Honda Civic.
+While the term ‘best’ can mean different things to different car buyers, Budget Direct used Canstar’s latest customer satisfaction data to create a list of car makes for the small car segment.
+We then selected a model to fit that make: Holden Astra, Honda Civic, Hyundai i30, Kia Cerato, and Mazda 3.

 The Mazda 3 has been an Aussie favourite for several years now, either new or used.
-It’s sporty, reliable and comes as a sedan or hatchback.
+It is sporty, reliable and comes as a sedan or hatchback.

 This is a stylish vehicle, inside and out.
 It has achieved a formidable reputation for reliability with excellent brakes, a good engine and solid suspension.
 The seats are comfortable and supportive.